dialtr/libcount/README.md

 of a State of the Art Cardinality Estimation Algorithm" by Heule, Nunkesser, and Hall.

+NOTE: The implementation presented here does not employ the optimizations described by the authors for HyperLogLog++.
+Rather, it is a straightforward implementation of the original algorithm.
+Enhancements are planned.

 For maximum flexibility, the first cut of the implementation exposes a C-style interface.
 A C++ wrapper class will eventually be provided.